On this page

 What does this mean?

-If Victoria is your home state, you hold a current Victorian use licence or a radiation source testers approval or a security plan assessors' approval and you wish to work interstate, AMR is currently available in:
+If Victoria is your home state, and you hold a current Victorian use licence or a radiation source testers approval or a security plan assessors' approval and you wish to work interstate, working via AMR is currently available in:

 - Northern Territory.

-If your home is outside Victoria, you hold a current radiation licence that permits the use of one or more classes of radiation source, and you wish to work in Victoria, then AMR is currently available only to residents of:
+If your home is outside Victoria, you hold a current radiation licence that permits the use of one or more classes of radiation source, and you wish to work in Victoria, then working via AMR is currently available to residents of:

 - Northern Territory